Creating Background Shape in Illustrator: Pen Tool vs. Curvature Tool Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Before creating our shape we'll make sure that we're in our back background layer and now we can begin.
-In the past we've clicked with the pen tool to create angled lines.
-However if we click and drag we'll see that we can add curves.
+Before creating our shape, we'll make sure that we're in our Back Background layer, and now we can begin.
+In the past, we've clicked with the Pen Tool to create straight lines.
+However, if we click and drag, we'll see that we can add curves.

-Let's hit CTRL shift a to deselect and then hit v selecting our object and hitting delete.
-Let's do this once more with the pen tool.
-We'll click and as we create lines we'll drag handles out so that we create curves within our line.
+Let's hit CTRL + Shift + A to deselect and then hit V, selecting our object and hitting Delete.
+Let's do this again with the Pen Tool.
+We'll click, and as we create lines, we'll drag handles out so that we create curves within our line.

-While this can be tricky at first with a little practice you'll begin creating natural looking smooth lines.
-We'll then close off our shape here and we've now created our shape.
-Let's hit CTRL shift a to deselect it and let's go over one other method of how we might be able to create this shape a little more naturally.
+While this can be tricky at first, with a little practice, you'll begin creating naturally smooth lines.
+We'll then close off our shape here, and we've now created our shape.
+Let's hit CTRL + Shift + A to deselect it, and let's go over one other method of how we might be able to create this shape a little more naturally.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-From here we'll click and as we see it will naturally form a curve as we move our cursor around.
-In this case I'll simply click and drag creating a curve as I go.
-We'll then close off our shape clicking back on the point that we started at and here we go.
+From here, we'll click, and as we see, it naturally forms a curve as we move our cursor around.
+In this case, I'll simply click and drag, creating a curve as I go.
+We'll then close off our shape by clicking back on the point that we started at, and here we go.

-We can see that this shape has a little more natural and less jagged looking curve.
+We can see that this shape has a more natural and less jagged-looking curve.
 Let's now change the color of it.
-I'll hit v on the keyboard and select the shape.
+I'll hit V on the keyboard and select the shape.

-Next I'll use eye to use the eyedropper tool.
-What we could pick from our different colors for this shape I'm simply going to choose the same color as our background and modify it slightly within our color panel.
-We can select a color from our color panel and I'm going to choose a color that's relatively similar but just a little bit different.
+Next, I'll use I to use the Eyedropper Tool.
+What we could pick from our different colors for this shape, I'm simply going to choose the same color as our background and modify it slightly within our color panel.
+We can select a color from our color panel, and I'm going to choose a color that's relatively similar but just a little bit different.

-We'll double click the back rectangle and title this background solid and hit ENTER.
-We'll retitle our path background shape and hit ENTER and we'll retitle our top background pattern and hit ENTER.
-Next looking at our shape I want to make a couple changes.
+We'll double-click the Back Rectangle and title this "Background Solid" and hit ENTER.
+We'll retitle our path "Background Shape" and hit ENTER, and we'll retitle our top background pattern and hit ENTER.
+Next, looking at our shape, I want to make a couple of changes.

-I'll select it using v on the keyboard and selecting the shape and the first change I want to make is I want to change the opacity or the transparency of how much it's shown.
-To do this I can go to our control bar and adjust our opacity by typing a new number in or clicking the arrow below we'll see that we have a slider.
-This will show us what the different opacity it looks like.
+I'll select it using V on the keyboard and selecting the shape, and the first change I want to make is I want to change the opacity or the transparency of how much it's shown.
+To do this, I can go to our control bar and adjust our opacity by typing a new number or clicking the arrow below.
+We'll see that we have a slider.
+This will show us how the different opacity levels look.

-For this shape I'll leave it right at about 50 percent since this will allow us to see it slightly however it won't be overbearing for our image.
-And next I'm simply going to adjust the shape here by modifying it and I can adjust it here not holding shift to warp it and skew it.
-And I'll adjust it until I have a look that I like.
+For this shape, I'll leave it right at about 50 percent since this will allow us to see it slightly; however, it won't be overbearing for our image.
+And next, I'm simply going to adjust the shape here by modifying it, and I can adjust it here, not holding Shift, to warp it and skew it.
+I'll adjust it until I have a look that I like.

-In this case I like the look of the shape right here remember that our postcard will get cut at the black line and so anything outside of the black line will not be on our postcard however everything up until the bleed line will still get printed but then cut off.
-We now have the shape for our postcard let's hit CTRL S on the keyboard and to save our work and in the next video we'll begin adding our title banners.
+In this case, I like the shape here.
+Remember that our postcard will get cut at the black line, and so anything outside of the black line will not be on our postcard.
+However, everything up until the bleed line will still get printed but then cut off.
+We now have the shape for our postcard.
+Let's hit CTRL + S on the keyboard to save our work, and in the next video, we'll begin adding our title banners.
 See you there!

 Matt Fons